 What do you need to know about prostate cancer?

-Prostate cancer is a condition with causes considerable anxiety, loss of quality and even quantity of life.
-Prostate cancer is curable if detected early enough; in other words, while it is still contained in the prostate.
+The word cancer always causes anxiety and worry, with fears about not surviving the disease and loss of quality of life.
+However, prostate cancer is curable if it is detected early whilst it is still contained within the prostate.

-Men are concerned about the side effects of treatments to cure them.
-The common ones include worsening urinary and bowel symptoms, incontinence, impotence, loss of libido, depression and risk of another cancer.
-Modern treatments, together with surgical skill, experience and competence make these less likely than patients often think.
+Men are very often concerned about the side effects of treatments to cure them.
+These can include include worsening urinary and bowel symptoms, incontinence, impotence, loss of libido, depression and risk of another cancer.
+Modern treatments, especially focal therapy, make these problems far less likely.
 Often, patients can choose the treatment that suits them best.
-It is helpful to be clear about priorities, as the treatments vary in what they can deliver and in their side effect profile: for example, I see many patients who express a preference for the certainty of surgery, recognising the need to carefully choose their surgeon for best outcomes.
-Equally, the continuous development of focal therapy technology and advances in imaging provide a strong option for men prioritising low impact treatment.
+It is helpful to be clear about priorities, as the treatments vary in what they can deliver and in their side effect profile: for example.

 Prostate matters is a not for profit organisation that is committed to providing free expert advice about prostate issues from leading Clinical Authorities